Marin County Sheriff's Office

 We suggest you read what we do and the latest mission summaries to give you a better idea of our team.

-We also strongly suggest that you review the Frequently Asked Questions outlined in the link below.
+We also suggest you review the Frequently Asked Questions outlined in the link below.

-We require a minimum active commitment of two years, and hopefully many more.
+We require a minimum active commitment of two years, hopefully many more.
 This means potential youth members should apply in their freshman or sophomore year.
 We sometimes consider juniors but give preference to those who can serve longer.
-In addition, youth applicants must be at least 14 years of age by the first day of boot camp.
+In addition, youth applicants must be at least 14 by the first day of boot camp.

 Keep in mind this is not a typical volunteer opportunity.
 We are looking for people with uncommon dedication and a schedule allowing for potentially hundreds of hours of commitment per year.
 SAR is not a good fit for otherwise busy and highly scheduled people…